kauffecup/kauffecup.github.io/pages/04-about.md

 creating a physical conversational agent for different conversation and automation scenarios.

-  - Developed the api for voice interaction, designed the database for storing user metadata, and built an admin UI for testing, debugging, and device management.
+  - Developed the API for voice interaction, designed the database for storing user metadata, and built an admin UI for testing, debugging, and device management.
   - Collaborated with research teams across the world in building a